-AASB 16.23 AASB 16.24 The entity recognises right-of-use assets at the commencement date of the lease (i.e. the date the underlying asset is available for use).
-Right-of-use assets are initially measured at the amount of initial measurement of the lease liability (refer ii below), adjusted by any lease payments made at or before the commencement date and lease incentives, any initial direct costs incurred, and estimated costs of dismantling and removing the asset or restoring the site.
+AASB 16.23 AASB 16.24 AASB 16.24 The entity recognises right-of-use assets at the commencement date of the lease initially measured at the amount of initial measurement of the lease liability (refer ii below), adjusted by any lease payments made at or before the commencement date and lease incentives, any initial direct costs incurred, and estimated costs of dismantling and removing the asset or restoring the site.

-The right-of-use assets are subsequently measured at cost.
+- AASB 16.29 The right-of-use assets are subsequently measured at cost.
 They are depreciated on a straight-line basis over the shorter of the lease term and the estimated useful lives of the assets, as follows:

 - Land and buildings x to x years

 - Plant and machinery x to x years

 - Motor vehicles and other equipment x to x years

+- AASB 16.32